 The cost of grains and feeds represents more than two-thirds of the production costs of producing pigs.

 Extremely warm weather in the late summer and early fall can make hogs inactive and lessen their desire to mate.
 This could result in a smaller number of births in the winter months.
-The reduced supply can translate into higher prices at market in the following summer months when the pigs are taken to market.
+The reduced supply can translate into higher prices when the pigs are taken to market the following summer.

 China is a behemoth when it comes to pork production and consumption.
 The country produces and consumes about half of the world’s supply of pork products.
 In addition, China accounts for about 20% of the global supply of pork imports.